Liver cancer is a silent killer. It happens rather frequently in dogs, especially metastatic liver cancer.

 Primary liver cancer is less common than metastatic liver cancer in dogs.
 Primary liver cancer occurs more frequently in older dogs (10 years of age or older).

 There is a slightly increased risk of primary liver tumors in male dogs.
-Although rather rare, primary liver cancer in dogs can also metastasize to other parts of the body.
+Although rather rare, primary liver cancer in dogs can sometimes metastasize to other parts of the body.

 Metastatic, or secondary, liver cancer is one that has spread to the liver from other organs.
 Metastatic liver tumors are generally multiple nodules.